JoelLappalainen/Tic-Tac-Toe/README.md

 ## Tic Tac Toe

-Small React project for learning react.
+A small React project for learning react.